SRCF/docs/source/timeout/tos.rst

 * Results of votes conducted in sessions

 In case a room is **configured to be recorded**, we store the audio, video, chat, and drawing contributions made in that session for an indefinite time.
 In case you are trying to join a session that is being recorded, we will inform you about this before you join the session and request your consent to the recording.
 At the moment, it is sadly technically not possible to selectively record only contributions from participants that consented to being recorded.
 Hence, in case you do not consent to a recording, it is sadly not possible to join such a session.

-User accounts
-"""""""""""""

-In case you create a user account, we will use the information you enter upon registration (name, email address, CRSid, timestamp) and create an account.
-This data is not shared with third parties.
-You can always request the complete deletion of your user account and all associated data, or, prior to that, extraction of all data related to your account.
-For that, please contact ``support@srcf.net``.

 Sharing of Data
 ^^^^^^^^^^^^^^^